 I have a 13-year-old and an eight-year-old.
 So, if you’re good at math, I’ll have a child in college in a little over five years, God willing.
 I know I’m not done parenting when he leaves for college.
 But our family dynamic, and our house, will feel very different when he moves out.

 Parenting reminds me of a toilet paper roll–it goes faster when you get towards the end.
 He’s going to grow up (they both are).
 And I can’t stop it.
 I keep telling myself this is what is supposed to happen.
 I have a healthy, well-adjusted, normal (if there is such a thing) teenager.

 I don’t want to wish it away.
 I know each part of parenting is fleeting.
-I know his body and his mind are changing on a daily basis.
+I know his body and his mind are changing daily.
 And so is our relationship.
-It feels like a train that you can’t get off of.
+It feels like a train that you can’t get off.
 I don’t want to get off, but sometimes I need a pause button to make sure I can process it all.
 That’s where girlfriends come in!
 Girlfriends talk you off the ledge and relate to you.
-I say to them: we are doing it friends!
-We are learning, growing, creating and mothering!
+I say to them: we are doing it, friends!
+We are learning, growing, creating, and mothering!

 I don’t miss having to be home for naptime or grocery shopping with a tantruming two-year-old.
 I have had moments wishing for more patience or for a phase to pass.
 But I wouldn’t be who I am today without those 13 years of motherhood under my belt.

-Each passing day, I’m learning to be more open-minded, and not to judge others’ choices.
+Each passing day, I’m learning to be more open-minded and not to judge others’ choices.
 I cheer for the small victories and celebrate the little milestones.
 Because added all up, it equals the big stuff.
-The stuff that happens every day adds up to our wonderful, messy, beautiful lives.
+The stuff that happens every day adds up to our extraordinary, messy, beautiful lives.